lucianolasala/Wild_boar_ENM/GEE raster processing/BioClim_Anual precipitation.md

-## Environmental data processing
+## Remote sensing and climate data

-The following code creates raster layers modeling the (pixel-wise) distance between each location and pixels contaning water.
+The following code was written in Java to process data in the Google Earth Engine environment (https://earthengine.google.com/).

 ``` r
 // Add shapefile of Argentina